OdeliaTamar/Pizza_store_web_app-react-spring/README.md

 ![Logo Image](frontend/public/pizzaLogo.png)

-This is a web application for an online pizza store built using React for the frontend and Spring Boot for the backend.
-The application allows users to create new pizza orders, view their cart, fill out client information, and review old orders.
+This web application for an online pizza store was built using React for the frontend and Spring Boot for the backend.
+The application allows users to create new pizza orders, view their cart, fill out client information, and review Order History.

 #### Features
 - **New Order**: Users can select ingredients and add pizzas to their cart.
 - **Cart**: Users can view, edit, and delete pizzas in their cart.
 The total price of the pizzas is automatically calculated.
-- **Client Information**: Users fill out their personal details before submitting an order.
+- **Client Information**: Users fill out their details before submitting an order.
 - **Order Confirmation**: After submitting an order, users receive a confirmation with an Order ID.
-- **Old Order**: Users can retrieve their previous orders by entering the Order ID.
+- **Order History**: Users can retrieve their previous orders by entering the Order ID.

 #### Technologies Used
 - **Frontend**: React, React Router, Bootstrap, js-cookie